Genealogy-valued Feller diffusion: Concepts and main results

 \section{Concepts and main results}

 In this section we formulate in three subsections the \emph{main results} on the $\U$-valued Feller diffusion.
-In Subsection~\ref{ss.mainres} we present the \emph{martingale characterization} and discuss the relation to the $\U_1$-valued \emph{Fleming-Viot process} of \cite{GPWmp13} and various \emph{dual representations} via coalescents.
-Here we give as well descriptions of structural properties such as branching property and \emph{Cox cluster representation}.
-In Subsection~\ref{ss.longuval} we study the \emph{long time behavior} of processes and we focus on populations \emph{conditioned on survival} for long times or \emph{size-biased} populations.
-Finally, in Subsection~\ref{ss.extension} we consider extensions of the results to the spatial case, i.e.\ to the \emph{super random walk} process, and we discuss versions of our processes with \emph{fossils} and their relation to the \emph{continuum random tree}.
+In Subsection~\ref{ss.mainres} we present the \emph{martingale characterization} and discuss the relation to the $\U_1$-valued \emph{Fleming-Viot process} from \cite{GPWmp13} and various \emph{dual representations} via $\U$-valued coalescents.
+Here we also give descriptions of structural properties such as branching property in a version for $\U$-valued processes and we use the \emph{semigroup structure} $(\U,\sqcup)$ to establish the \emph{\Levy{}-Khintchine formula} on $\U$ allowing to describe the depth-$h$ subfamily decompositions via the \emph{Cox cluster representation}.
+In Subsection~\ref{ss.longuval} we study the \emph{long time behavior} and we focus on populations \emph{conditioned on survival} for long times or \emph{size-biased} populations.
+Finally, in Subsection~\ref{ss.extension} we consider extensions of the results to the spatial case, i.e.\ to the \emph{super random walk}, and discuss versions of our processes with \emph{fossils} which for any $t \ge 0$ include \emph{all individuals} alive at times $s \le t$ and the relation to the \emph{continuum random tree}.